SimonSubokLee/ston-docs-son/admin/media.kr.rst

 -  ``<UpfrontMP4Header>``

-   - ``OFF (default)`` nothing happens.
+   - ``OFF (default)`` Nothing happens.

-   - ``ON`` If the extension is .mp4 and the header is located at the end of file, bring the header to the front of file before transfer.
+   - ``ON`` If the extension is .mp4 and the header is located at the end of the file, the header will be removed to the front of file before transfer.

 -  ``<UpfrontM4AHeader>``

-   - ``OFF (default)`` nothing happens.
+   - ``OFF (default)`` Nothing happens.

-   - ``ON`` If the extension is .m4a and the header is located at the end of file, bring the header to the front of file before transfer.
+   - ``ON`` If the extension is .m4a and the header is located at the end of file, the header will be moved to the front of file before transfer.

-If the header of first requested contents needs to be moved to the front, preferentially download necessary part.
+If the header of the content that was requested first needs to be moved to the front, preferentially download the necessary part.
-This is very intelligent and fast method.
-Regardless of complicated processes in the server, clients are being serviced with a complete file that the header is located in front of file.
+This is a smart and fast method because clients are being serviced with a complete file, regardless of complicated processes in the server.

 .. note::

-   If the file is unable to analyze or damaged, it will be serviced as it is.
+   If the file is damaged or unable to analyze, it will be serviced as it is.

 .. _media-trimming: